11: A Warmer World- Temperature Effects On Chemical Reactions

 Figure \(\PageIndex{2}\): Thermoregulatory Term.
 Buffenstein et al., Biol.
 Rev. (2021), doi: 10.1111/brv.12791.
 Creative Commons Attribution License

-We have discussed in previous chapter sections how temperature can affect macromolecules such as proteins (Chapter 4), nucleic acids (Chapter 9.1), and supramolecular assemblies such as membranes (Chapter 10.3).
+We have discussed in the previous chapter sections how temperature can affect macromolecules such as proteins (Chapter 4) and nucleic acids (Chapter 9.1), as well as supramolecular assemblies such as membranes (Chapter 10.3).
 Temperature effects on small molecules and ions (such as salts in the Hofmeister series and glycerol, Chapter 4.9) in the environment that regulate the function/activity of these larger molecules and assemblies are also important.
 Hence, we'll review and discuss the effects of temperature on these key molecular species in the next chapter section.
 First, we'll delve deeper into the general impact of temperature on chemical and biochemical reactions.

 Temperature Effects on the Rates of Chemical Reactions

-To understand temperature effects on metabolic processes, let's first review temperature effects on ordinary chemical and biochemical reactions.
-You may remember the general rule that the rate of a chemical reaction approximately doubles when the temperature is increased 10o C (10 K).
+To understand how temperature affects metabolic processes, let's first review its effects on ordinary chemical and biochemical reactions.
+You may remember the general rule that the rate of a chemical reaction approximately doubles when the temperature increases by 10 °C (10 K).
 How does that arise?
 This is generally true in a specific temperature range, as shown below.

 The rates of reactions, either endothermic or exothermic, depend on the activation energy (Ea).
-The activation energy is required to move from a reactant to the transition state, which then can go on to form the product.
+The activation energy is required to move from a reactant to the transition state, which can then form the product.

 The activation energy can be obtained from the Arrhenius equation (that you learned in introductory chemistry), which shows how the rate of an individual chemical reaction depends on temperature.